KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 .. figure:: media/image024.png

    Dumbell chart example - defining measures and atributes

 Once inserted your attributes and measures you can manage the settings of the start of your *Series* as shown below.

 .. figure:: media/image025.png

-  Dumbell chart - settings serie
+   Dumbell chart - settings series

 .. figure:: media/image026.png

    Dumbell chart - renaming measures

 .. figure:: media/image027.png

    Dumbell chart example

 **Funnel**